 The generous cooking surface means that can char, cook and grill to your heart’s content on this thing, and it has a cast iron plate and half grill cooking surface - so you have a few different options.
 This is ideal to use in your caravan as it is LPG caravan bayonet suitable, and will fit into most caravan tunnel boots.

 This powerful stainless steel burner also comes with a rotary ignition for easy lighting – which means you don’t have to fumble with matches.
-This unit is also easy to take along with you on all your off-the-gird expeditions as its lightweight and compact for easy transport and storage.
+This unit is also easy to take along with you on all your off-the-grid expeditions as its lightweight and compact for easy transport and storage.

-To set it up, just fold out the legs and connect it to the gas bottle and you’re ready to get the party started!
 Whether you want to fire her up for some bacon and eggs for brekkie, or snags and chops for dinner – the portable Gasmate Voyager BBQ will allow you to cook up a storm on the road.

 Once assembled my partner was over the moon and loves his new bbq.
 Will be awesome on our camping trips